DWSmooth/Restaurant-Microservice-Jenkins/restaurant-microservice/README.md

             ________________________________________________

             will return:
-                {
-                    "id": 4,
-                    "name": "Barbecue"
-                }
+                Success:
+                    Restaurant Tag has been updated successfully

+                Exception:
+                    RestaurantTag with Id:0 does not exists.
+Please try again, RestaurantTag with Id:8 already exists for this Restaurant.

-###         /restaurants/{restaurantId}/{restaurantTagId} - Add a restaurant tag to an existing restaurant
+###         /restaurant/{restaurantId}/restaurantTag/{restaurantTagId} - Add a restaurant tag to an existing restaurant

             Put Data:
                 ---
-                    No body data reuquired as we are passing the tag id through route params.
+                    No body data reuquired as we are passing the restaurantId and tagId through route params.
                 ---

             ________________________________________________

             will return:
-                currently errors out with infinite loop
+                Success:
+                    Restaurant Tag successfully added to restaurant

+                Exception:
+                    Restaurant with Id:0 does not exists.
+Please try again, RestaurantTag with Id:0 does not exists.
+Please try again, RestaurantTag with Id:8 already exists for this Restaurant

 ## DELETE
-###        /restaurants/{restaurantId} - Delete a restaurant
+###        /restaurant/{restaurantId} - Delete a restaurant

             will return:
+                Success:
                     Restaurant has been deleted successfully

+                Exception:
+                    Restaurant with Id:0 does not exists.
+Please try again

-###        /restaurants/menuItems/{menuItemId} - Delete a menu item
+###        /restaurant/menuItem/{menuItemId} - Delete a menu item

             will return:
+                Success:
                     Menu item has been deleted successfully

+                Exception:
+                    MenuItem with Id:0 does not exists.
+Please try again

-###        /restaurants/restaurantTags/{restaurantTagId} - Delete a restaurant tag
+###        /restaurant/restaurantTag/{restaurantTagId} - Delete a restaurant tag
             will return:
+                Success:
                     Restaurant tag has been deleted successfully

+                Exception:
+                    RestaurantTag with Id:0 does not exists.
+Please try again